Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/nexah_ieee9/nexah_controller_evolution.md

 > From dynamics → structure
 > From structure → field
 > From field → geometry
-> From geometry → navigation
+> From geometry → control

 ---